 She had three releases in 2017.
 Handwritten, a 22-minute recording of her grandparents' historical-fiction World War II love story, was released in February.
 The following month presented Purity, a 12-song collection with a pop-classical influence.
 In October, she released Impossible Things, ten original spoken-word children's stories and poems.

 In April 2019, she released Simplicity, a 20-song pop collection.
 By December 2019, she gave the world Curiouser and Curiouser, seven original spoken-word children's short stories.
+In March 2020, she released Hoops Time, a 14-minute inspirational basketball story inspired by her father.
 Her blog Pen Jen's Inkwell features her latest children's short stories and poems.

 Combining her love for music and children, she founded Pen Jen Productions and created a children's novel and musical series, The Whirlwind Chronicles: The Magic Music Box, The Horse Gate, and Dreams or Dust.
 She also wrote Kisses, a feature film musical screenplay based on the life of Milton S. Hershey, which she plans to adapt for the stage.